Nottingham Corporation Tramways: 1919

 A children's fare of ½d. was introduced on 8 January over the adult 1½d. stage.
 In June 1917, an order was placed with Dick, Kerr for 35 car equipments for delivery when circumstances permitted.
 These were to replace the small motors supplied on the earlier cars, and early in 1919 Dick, Kerr intimated that they would be able to execute the order during the year.
 A further 12 bodies were ordered from Dick, Kerr for replacement purposes, together with two top covers to complete the top covering of all service cars.

 New tramcars were required to meet the increase in traffic and an order was placed with the English Electric Company Limited (successors to Dick, Kerr) for 25 cars.

 Later running, until 11 p.m., was agreed upon in May.
 Two months later, the issue of free passes to disabled ex-servicemen was restricted to those who were unable to walk freely.

 In October 1919 an amended route to Beeston was proposed, incorporating an extension of this route to Chilwell.
 This was to include two portions of reserved track, one approximately two miles long between Nottingham and Beeston, and the other, just over a mile long, between Beeston and Chilwell.
 A further proposal was for the extension of the Bulwell line to Hucknall.
 These proposals were carried by the council, with only one dissension.

-Both these lines were incorporated in a Bill before Parliament in 1920, the Beeston and Chilwell line being passed, and the Hucknall line being passed subject to the completion of certain road works.
+Both these lines were incorporated in a bill before Parliament in 1920.
+In the resulting Nottingham Corporation Act 1920 (10 & 11 Geo.
+5. c. lxvi), the Beeston and Chilwell line being passed, and the Hucknall line being passed subject to the completion of certain road works.
 Hucknall Urban District Council, the highway authority, objected to the line terminating in Hucknall Market Place; they were anxious for its extension to Annesley, but the corporation was unwilling to do this because of the sparseness of the population between the two districts.